Unstoppable to unwatchable: Premier League misery continues for Man Utd with abject Arsenal defeat | Goal.com

 It should have been a system, meanwhile, that brought out the best in Paul Pogba, but the France international was a shadow of the player many at United still hope he can become, with his performance summed up by his ludicrous challenge on Hector Bellerin that led to the penalty.

-No United player has conceded spot-kicks than the three Pogba has been responsible for under Solskjaer.
+No United player has conceded more spot kicks than the three Pogba has been responsible for under Solskjaer.

 Overall it was largely a horror-show from United just 24 hours on from Halloween.
 Their full-backs failed to get forward to ensure there was any width to United's attack, and it took them 20 minutes to register what proved to be their only shot of the first half through Mason Greenwood.